 The Indigenous Monitor observed and inspected various environmental mitigations at the temporary workspace, including environmental feature signage, ESC measures, site housekeeping and secondary containment for equipment and machinery.
-No environmental concerns were identified.
+The Indigenous Monitor identified a container with no secondary containment.
+The item was reported to the Environmental Inspector who contacted the construction contractor.
+After review, the contents of the container were identified as not hazardous and a sign identifying the contents was created and placed on the container.

-The pipe had successfully been pulled from the HDD borehole at Colony Farm under the Fraser River through to the south side entry site.
-The Indigenous Monitor observed the removal of protective wooden matting that was used as a portable platform during pipeline construction to create paths for equipment, protect environmental features and avoid ground disturbance.
-During the removal of matting, the
+The pipe has successfully been pulled from the HDD borehole at Colony Farm under the Fraser River through to the south side entry site.
+The Indigenous Monitor observed the removal of protective wooden matting used as a portable platform during pipeline construction to create paths for equipment, protect environmental features and avoid ground disturbance.
+During the removal of matting, the Indigenous Monitor inspected for potential ground disturbance and potential chance finds.